benshimonz/V1/README.md

 - L3 appears below a relationship.
 The relationship may be wrapped by an 'L' or an 'O'
 - all _S1_ entities should be within scope at the relationship (see _scope_ later on)

-- _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
+- _aggop_ is _min/max/avg/sum_ - for aggregating an ordinal property / function range, or _distinct_ - for aggregating any property / function range type
 - _relprop_ is a property of the relationship; _f_ is a valid function to apply to the property's value ('relprop._f_')

 - For each assignment combination to _S1_ entities: _{at}_ - **aggregation tag** - equals to the value of _aggop(relprop) / aggop(relprop.f)_ of the relationships that satisfy the pattern.